onosproject/.github/profile/overview.md

 ## Key Platform Components
 The following set of components can be classified as being part of a more general platform as they are not inherently specific to the SD-Fabric solution.
 All communicate via [gRPC APIs][onos-api] using TLS; option to bypass TLS will also be available.
+The components are available as Docker images and have corresponding Helm charts available under the [onos-helm-charts][onos-helm-charts] repository.

 ![Key µONOS Platform Components](https://raw.githubusercontent.com/onosproject/.github/master/profile/micro-onos-components.png)